legend-exp/ZeroNuFit.jl/docs/src/toys.md

 $srun  $parallel "julia sensitivity.jl -c config/fake_config.json -i {1} -f true -b <bkg_idex>" ::: {1..10000}
 ```

+!!! warning

+    You can find an example of `fake_config.json` under `config/`.
+Notice that the option `"bkg_only"` has to be set to `true` for the code to run.
+In this way, the code is able to generate a fake toy spectrum assuming no signal, and then it will automatically include a signal contribution in the model when it comes to fit the generated toy events.

 An example of fake_partitions.json` input is the following, where you fill entries with the values you want to test the $0\nu\beta\beta$ sensitivity:

 ```json